 Since 1999, American Stories Historic Walking Tours has been bringing Gettysburg's Civil War history to life through walking tours and interactive programs, all conducted by knowledgeable guides.
 Guides dressed in 1860's attire lead visitors through the Gettysburg Historic District; evening tours are available and conducted by candlelight.
 Tours last approximately 75 minutes and cover 6 to 8 blocks through the Gettysburg Historic District.
 A wide variety of customized tours and seated programs are available for visitors of all ages and interest levels.
 The most popular tour, "Memories of the Battle", brings to life the true stories of the town civilians in 1863 as they are surrounded by the famous battle.
-Other tours and programs include:
+Other current or past tours and programs include:

 "Enlist NOW!"
 An interactive soldier program allows children and adults alike to step back in time and “become” a Union soldier.
 Participants learn to drill, load and fire a black powder rifle, and see up close what the average soldier carried and learn how he spent his time in between battles (available most Saturday evenings in July and by appointment to groups of 10 or more).

 "Civil War Fact or Fiction Tour" Try to figure out which of the Civil War trivia stories are true and which are false.
 Score cards and prizes are provided.

 For more information on all the American Stories Historic Walking Tours and other programs, call (717) 624-8154 or email email@example.com.

 American Stories Historic Walking Tours)